spookylukey/django-htmx-patterns/view_restart.rst

   We could fix it up by modifying those lists, but this is easy to get wrong, especially with more complex cases.

-Instead, what we want to do is an “internal redirect”, in which we basically get the advantage of starting from scratch, but without an extra HTTP request.
+Instead, what we want to do is “restart” the view from the top.
+This is a bit like an “internal redirect”, in which we basically get the advantage of starting from scratch, but without an extra HTTP request.
 We do want the original request object to still be around and get applied when it comes to the ``for_htmx`` decorator.

 We can thankfully do this really easily as follows: